Tejas4322/s3-to-rds-using-terraform/README.md

 ### 1 .
 Install docker ans aws cli on jenkins-server

-- For installation of docker and aws cli you can checkout the setup file.
+- For installation of docker and aws cli you can checkout the [setup file](setup.md) .
 - After installing docker, run the following commands to grant acess to the user and jenkins to docker :

 ```